-"Specifications" on page 52 provides the physical, environmental, and power details that make up the VNXe3100 platform.
+"Specifications" on page 52 provides more information about the physical, environmental, and power details that make up the VNXe3150 platform.

-Configured for AC-input power, the VNXe3100 platform includes the following hardware features:
+Configured for AC-input power, the VNXe3150 platform includes the following hardware features:

-◆ One 2U DPE:

-- On the front of the 2U DPE, two types of disk drives are supported in one type of disk drive carrier; a 2U, 12 (3.5-inch) disk drive carrier.
-The disk drives supported are Serial attached-SCSI (SAS) and near-line SAS (NL-SAS).
-For more information about the supported disk drives for the VNXe3100, refer to the EMC® VNXeTM Series Storage Systems Disk and OE Matrix document. - On the rear of the 2U DPE, a single SP (SP A) with a hot-swappable 1-GB Cache Protection Module or a dual SP (A and B) is supported; each SP consists of: - A CPU module with an Intel Xeon Dual Core 1.73-GHz processor with two Double Data Rate Three (DDR3) synchronous dynamic RAM (SDRAM) slots supporting 4 GB of memory per SP; an optional 8-GB memory upgrade for a dual SP configurations is available
+- One 2U DPE: - On the front of the 2U DPE, three types of disk drives are supported in two types of disk drive carriers; a 2U, 12 (3.5-inch) disk drive carrier or a 2U, 25 (2.5-inch) disk drive carrier.
+The disk drives supported are Serial attached-SCSI (SAS), near-line SAS (NL-SAS), and Flash.
+For more information about the supported disk drives for the VNXe3150, refer to the EMC[®] VNXeTM Series Storage Systems Disk and OE Matrix document. - On the rear of the 2U DPE, a single SP (SP A) with a hot-swappable 1-GB Cache Protection Module or a dual SP (A and B) is supported; each SP consists of: - A CPU module with an Intel Xeon Quad Core 2.13-GHz processor with two Double Data Rate Three (DDR3) synchronous dynamic RAM (SDRAM) slots supporting 4 GB (2 x 2 GB) of memory for a single SP and 8 GB (2 x 4 GB) of memory per SP for a dual SP (for a total of 16 GB per DPE in a dual SP configuration)

 Note: The SDRAM or memory modules reside on the SP printed circuit board (motherboard) within the SP.
 To replace or upgrade a memory module, you must first remove the SP from the DPE, and then remove the top cover on the SP to gain access to the SP components.
-The Replacing a VNXe3100 Memory Module document provides more information.
+The Replacing a VNXe3150 Memory Module document provides more information.